radonwrites/programmar/Projects/freeproject2/readme.md

 So, here are the (updated) steps I was planning for this:
 1. Create an image cell-by-cell (done)
 2. Create a pattern or modification to function, different from the gradient, noise, or single pixel line as done before (not yet successful)
-3. Translate function into one that creates a grid of letters
+3. Translate function into one that creates a grid of letters (nope)